-Refresh tokens, which are used to acquire access tokens in the OAuth 2.0 protocol, can last longer.
-It’s expected a refresh token will last at least 24 hours and may last as long as a week.
-In some limited use cases, they may last longer.
+Refresh tokens, which are used to acquire access tokens in the OAuth 2.0 protocol, can last longer than those access tokens.
+It’s expected a refresh token will last at least 24 hours and may in some cases last a week or longer.

-The LSP API aspect services SHOULD NOT issue new tokens from requests with DAX-issued tokens.
+The LSP API aspect services SHOULD NOT reissue new tokens reissued from previously serviced API requests.

 Safe HTTP methods, such as HEAD and GET requests SHOULD NOT need reissuance, as they SHOULD NOT take any other action other than simple retrieval.